Call for more information!

 RYDLYME Descaler Preventative Maintenance | Shell and Tube Heat Exchanger Descaling

 Scale accumulation in shell and tube heat exchangers can rob the equipment’s efficiency.
-This scale build up can be made of rust, mineral deposits, calcium, limescale and many other corrosive deposits.
-It is crucial that a preventative maintenance program be put in place utilizing RYDLYME descaling chemical and one of Apex Engineering Product’s RYDLYME Descaling Systems.
+This scale build-up can be made of rust, mineral deposits, calcium, limescale, and many other corrosive deposits.
+It is crucial that a preventative maintenance program be put in place utilizing RYDLYME Industrial Descaler and one of Apex Engineering Product’s RYDLYME Descaling Systems.

 Even 1/32” of scale can cost thousands in extra spending to keep the equipment running!
-More importantly – leaving this scale build up in tubes of the heat exchanger can greatly reduce the lifespan of the equipment.
+More importantly – leaving this scale build-up in the tubes of the heat exchanger can greatly reduce the lifespan of the equipment.
 Some scale is actually corrosive to the tube material, eating away at the tube walls!
 Removing this scale will ultimately increase the equipment’s lifespan and efficiency.

 Shell and Tube Heat Exchanger Cleaning Methods

 So, now that we’ve talked about the hard way to clean, let’s talk about the smart way to clean.
-Using RYDLYME Biodegradable Descaler to remove unwanted scale is easy, safe and quick!
-The Leading Biodegradable Descaler, RYDLYME, is non-corrosive, non-hazardous and can be disposed of easily!
-Descaling heat exchangers is made even easier with the use of one of our descaling systems!
+Using RYDLYME Biodegradable Descaler to remove unwanted scale is easy, safe, and quick!
+The Leading Biodegradable Descaler, RYDLYME, is non-corrosive, non-hazardous, and can be disposed of easily!
+Descaling heat exchangers are made even easier with the use of one of our descaling systems!

 Shell and Tube Heat Exchanger Cleaning Procedure

 Apex Engineering Products has been around for more than 75 years manufacturing safe chemical solutions, so we know our way around a heat exchanger.